AndreasSko/pulsar-network-docs/source/introduction.rst

 Introduction
 ============

-This framework exploits `HashiCorp Terraform <https://www.terraform.io/>`_ to perform the installation and configuration of a Pulsar Endpoint on OpenStack using a Virtual imaged named VGCN (see :doc:`requirements` for more details)
+This framework exploits `HashiCorp Terraform <https://www.terraform.io/>`_ to perform the installation and configuration of a Pulsar Endpoint on OpenStack using a Virtual imaged named VGCN (see :doc:`requirements` for more details).

 The Terraform script needs to access an OpenStack cloud via API to: